 - Consolidated Statement of Financial Position summarizes the assets (financial and non-financial), liabilities, net debt and accumulated surplus as at December 31, 2023 and 2024. - Consolidated Statement of Operations outlines revenues, expenses, surplus for the year and accumulated surplus at year-end.
-This statement reflects the combined operations of the general, utility, capital and reserve funds for the City and its consolidated entities. - Assets outlines the changes in net financial assets as a result of annual operations, tangible capital asset transactions, as well as changes in other non-financial assets. - Consolidated Statement of Cash Flows summarizes the City's cash position and changes during the year by outlining the City's sources and uses of cash.
+This statement reflects the combined operations of the general, utility, capital and reserve funds for the City and its consolidated entities. - Consolidated Statement of Changes in Net Financial Assets outlines the changes in net financial assets as a result of annual operations, tangible capital asset transactions, as well as changes in other non-financial assets. - Consolidated Statement of Cash Flows summarizes the City's cash position and changes during the year by outlining the City's sources and uses of cash.